 Mobile phone usage at The Sourdough School

 The school is a mobile phone-free space.
 We want you to forget your busy life and focus on sourdough while you are with us.
-You are free to make calls in the library or garden and take photos of your bakes during breaks, but we have a complete ban on phones in the classes.
+You can take photos and of course, you are free to make calls in the library or garden during breaks, but we ask that you turn your phone off during the workshops.

 Should anyone need to contact you in an emergency, they can use the school number +44 (0)7707 480336

 Yes, we ask that all students download WhatsApp before they arrive at the school.
 This allows us to keep in touch with you before, during and after the workshop and you can talk to your classmates after the workshop has finished.
 It's a great way to share photos of your bakes, exchange ideas and ask questions.
 It also means we can send messages as we often find if you bring a phone from abroad it gets expensive for you to receive calls.